oliverw/miningcore.dev/index.md

 ---
 ## Mining Pool Installation

+If you'd like to start your own Mining Pool without dealing with all the complexity involved in getting a pool up and running, our professional installation packages might be for you.

-If you would like to run a mining pool but the thought of setting up all the software and associated infrastructure is a bit daunting, we might have a solution for you.
-You provide the necessary hardware or cloud infrastructure and we take care of getting everything up and running for you and providing support during your first month of operation.
+It works like this: You provide the hardware or cloud infrastructure and we take care of getting everything set up for you.
+Support during your critical first month of operation is included with all installation packages.
+Ongoing support can be purchased seperately.

-Please visit our [online store](https://miningcore.gumroad.com/) for more information.
+Visit our [online store](https://miningcore.gumroad.com/) for more information.

 ## Custom Coin Integration